uw-ictd/ODKScan_webapp/README.md

 Start with 32bit ubuntu 12.04 LTS
 (Older versions might not have the OpenCV apt package)

+This walkthrough assumes your username is ubuntu.
+If it's not you will need to change the filepaths.

 ### Install these dependencies:

 ```bash